isahilchanna/ChatBot-Python/README.md

    - Education: The chatbot could be used in educational settings to provide students with interactive lessons and quizzes, or to provide feedback and support for online courses.

->[!IMPORTANT]
->Working and all is not here 'cause it has a lot of files for practicing
->So, explaining would be not possible

 ### Future plans